 Our Jordan Visa, cost JD40 (about USD56 or CAD80), was valid for one month.
 Stamped inside our passport was a stamp reading â€œContact Nearest Police Station within One Month.â€ So yesterday we went to the Police Station at the 8th circle.
 Arriving at 3pm, we were told that visas were only issued between 8am – 1pm and to return the next day.

-A one-month Visitor Visa to Jordan costs 40 Dinars (JD) and is payable in Cash on arrival (Check your specific country’s requirements on the Jordan website here)
+A one-month Jordan Visa costs 40 Dinars (JD) and is payable in Cash on arrival.
+There is an ATM Machine at Queen Alia International Airport just before you get to customs.
+(Check your specific country’s requirements on the Jordan website here)

 Today we got up and drove back to the Police Station.
 Upon entering, we proceeded to female security who quickly checked my purse, had a look at our passports and was more interested in asking the boys their names than the fact that we may pose any security risk.
 Women always have a private room for security screening.
 Something I am still getting used to.

 She pointed to a hallway, an arabic sign overtop and we walked that way.
 There were about 6 doors in the hallway, and a few chairs outside.
 Not sure which way I was supposed to go, I slowly peeked in each room.
 All were empty until we got to the end of the hall.
 I found an office with two officers and 10 waiting chairs, most occupied with men.
 I stood to the side, waiting to catch the eye of an officer.
 After about 10 minutes I was called up and gave him my passports and asked for a Visa extension.
 I was given three papers to fill out, with our address of residence, and the owners information (I have attached the form below).
 Do yourself a favour and print this before you go to the police station as a hotel or landlord, or whomever you are living with needs to fill out the bottom portion.
 (I will put more about that below).
 After filling out the top portion of the form, I showed my address to the other officer asking him if that was enough information.